Tattomoosa/mattotousa.art/content/gallery/the-view/index.md

 height=30
 +++

-Seeing the shapes in the clouds,
+Looking for shapes in the clouds,

-The shapes in the clouds see you too
+While the shapes in the clouds look for you